UG-SaltyFish/Team-SaltyFish/README.md

 npm start
 ```
 It runs the server in the development mode at http://localhost:5000.
 The page will reload if you save changes of your code.<br>
+In another cmd terminal, enter the command:<br>
 ```
 npm run client
 ```
-Open another cmd prompt and enter the command.
 It loads the client in your browser at http://localhost:3000. <br>

 **Now, your app is deployed!**<br>